Filmon97/algorithms-and-data-structures-report/README.md

 # algorithms-and-data-structures-report
-Simple reports that analyze insertion and quick sort, search tree, red-black tree, connected components and MST Prim.
+Simple report that analyze insertion and quick sort, search tree, red-black tree, connected components and MST Prim.

 The report is based on three exercises assigned by the Professor.